posted May 16, 2022

 What are Beef Ribs?

-Next up, we’ve gotta chat seasoning.
-I like to keep my seasonings pretty simple when it comes to big, beefy cuts like this and just let the meat and the smoke do the talking.
-That said, I did add a little unexpected element of heat to keep everybody on their toes.
-Not spicy, just warm and amazing melt in your mouth beefy smoked beef plate rib goodness.
-I start by slathering my trimmed ribs in spicy Dijon mustard (make sure to get a variety that contains horseradish) and seasoning liberally with my standard beef rub of Kosher salt, coarse black pepper, and garlic powder.
-The mustard gives a little hint of flavor while also helping that rub cling to the outside of the ribs.
+I like to keep my seasonings pretty simple when it comes to big, beefy cuts like these smoked beef ribs.
+You gotta just let the meat and the smoke do the talking.
+I did add a little element of heat by using Dijon mustard to keep everybody on their toes.
+It’s not spicy, rather a warm and amazing melt-in-your-mouth bit of smoked beef rib goodness.

 How to Smoke Beef Ribs

-Finally, we’ve got to talk technique!
-Low and slow is the name of the game with these Smoked Beef Plate Ribs.
-You need enough smoke to properly season the meat and give you that beautiful dark coveted bark and enough time to render that fat and tough connective tissue to get these ribs to a perfect melt-in-your mouth texture.
+Low and slow is the name of the game when smoking beef ribs.
+You need enough smoke to properly season the meat and give you that beautiful dark coveted bark.
+These guys also need plenty of time to render that fat and tough connective tissue to get them to a perfect fall-off-the-bone texture.

-For these ribs, I’m spritzing with a vinegar and hot sauce blend.
-I’m choosing not to wrap (like I often do with my briskets) because I feel like the fat content in the ribs can stand up to a little more smoke exposure.
-However, to keep things moist and help develop that yummy bark, the spritz is crucial.
+- Spritz.
+Spritz these ribs with a vinegar and hot sauce blend (recipe below!).
+These ribs are not wrapped, so to keep things moist and help develop that yummy bark, the spritz is crucial.
 Don’t be fooled into thinking it is too spicy, it’s really not.
 It just adds a little extra bite and “wow” to the ribs (kind of like how I use vinegar in my Carolina Style Pulled Pork).
 Continue to smoke until the ribs reach 203 degrees F.

 Beef Ribs Recipe